 Simon has practised as a barrister in Sydney since 2010.
 Before that he worked in New York for eight years, taught at the University of Sydney Law School, and was an associate at the High Court of Australia.

-Simon’s practice includes commercial and corporate law, equity, insurance, public law, trade practices, defamation, and intellectual property.
-He has appeared in representative proceedings (for applicants and respondents), commissions of inquiry (as counsel assisting ICAC, and for persons and institutions affected), and trials and appeals in the Federal Court and NSW Supreme Court.
-Simon also has experience conducting and acting for witnesses in public examinations under the Corporations Act and Bankruptcy Act.
+Simon’s practice includes commercial and corporate law, equity, insurance, professional indemnity, public law, trade practices, defamation, and intellectual property.
+He has appeared in representative proceedings (for applicants and respondents), commissions of inquiry (as counsel assisting ICAC, and for persons and institutions affected), and trials and appeals in federal and state courts.
+Simon also has experience conducting and acting for witnesses in examinations under the Corporations Act, Bankruptcy Act and ASIC Act.

 ‘Best Lawyers in Australia’ recognises Simon in the area of ‘Litigation’ (9th ed, 2017 to 13th ed, 2021).